+DOMAINS: “Domains” are the top-level classification that categorizes life in the most general way.
 For example, it separates the presence of a nucleus.
 Prokaryotes like archaea and bacteria don’t have one.
 But eukarya have a nucleus.

 Eukaryotic cells have a nucleus that houses chromosomes and DNA.
 Furthermore, eukarya have organelle like mitochondria and chloroplasts all within a cell membrane.

-Even though single cell eukarya exist, eukaryotes are mostly multicellular.
+Even though single-cell eukarya exist, eukaryotes are mostly multicellular.
 For example, the plant and animal kingdoms are mostly multicellular.
-On the other hand, the protozoa, fungi and algae kingdoms have unicellular eukarya.
+On the other hand, the protozoa, fungi, and algae kingdoms have unicellular eukarya.

 Bacteria don’t have any cell organelles and are without a nucleus (prokaryotes).
 If you break down the word prokaryote, “pro” means “before” and “karyote” means “nucleus”.
 So by definition, prokaryotes have existed long before the evolution of a nucleus (such as those found in eukarya).

-Finally, If you’ve ever taken antibiotics, then you’d know that bacteria are sensitive to this type of medicine.
+Finally, if you’ve ever taken antibiotics, then you’d know that bacteria are sensitive to this type of medicine.
 It’s been specifically designed to destroy or slow down the growth of bacteria.

-Archaea make up a group of the first organisms to appear on Earth.
+Archaea are the oldest of the 3 domains of life.
+They make up a group of the first organisms to appear on Earth.
 We know this because they are used to extreme environments like those during the early Earth.
-For example, Earth was blasted by UV radiation because it didn’t fully develop an atmosphere yet.
+For example, Earth was blasted by UV radiation because it hadn’t fully developed an atmosphere yet.

 We don’t observe archaea as frequently as bacteria and eukaryotes.
 This is because they are only found in the harshest environments.
 For example:

-- Thermophiles live in extreme temperatures.
+- THERMOPHILES: Thermophiles live in extreme temperatures.

-- Next, halofiles reside in salty environments.
+- HALOFILES: Halofiles reside in salty environments.

-- Thirdly, methanogenes produce methane gas.
+- METHANOGENES: Methanogenes produce methane gas.

 As for their anatomy, Archaea resembles features of both eukarya and bacteria.
-For example, they are single-cell, have no nucleus and look like bacteria for structure.
+For example, they are single-cell, have no nucleus, and look like bacteria for structure.
 Hence their close relation to bacteria.

 But they also carry features of eukarya.
-For example, they don’t have peptidoglycan developed their cell envelope.
+For example, they don’t have peptidoglycan developed in their cell envelope.
 On top of that, they are resistant to antibiotics like eukarya.
 Whereas, antibiotics would flat-out destroy bacteria.